archit120/archit120.github.io/index.md

 <img class="profile-picture" src="archit.jpg">

 Hi!
 I am Archit, a senior at Indian Institute of Technology, Kharagpur currently completing a BS+MS major in Mathematics and Computing with minor in Computer Science and Engineering.
-I've had stints with competetive programming and software development.
+I've had stints with competitive programming and software development.
 Currently, I'm a perception team member at Aerial Robotics Lab, Kharagpur and also interested in Reinforcement Learning.

 Hit me up if you've got a cool idea regarding any of those and wish to collaborate!